SystemsApproach/ops/monitor.rst

-Grafana comes with a set of pre-defined dashboards for the most common set of metrics—in particular, those associated with physical servers and virtual resources like containers—but it can also be customized to include dashboards for service-level metrics and other deployment-specific information (e.g., per-enterprise in Aether).
+Grafana comes with a set of pre-defined dashboards for the most common set of metrics—in particular, those associated with physical servers and virtual resources such as containers—but it can also be customized to include dashboards for service-level metrics and other deployment-specific information (e.g., per-enterprise in Aether).
 For example, :numref:`Figure %s <fig-upf_dash>` shows a custom dashboard for UPF (User Plane Function), the data plane packet forwarder of the SD-Core.
-The example shows latency and jitter metrics over the last hour at one site, with three additional collapsed panel (PFCP Sessions and Messages) at the bottom.
+The example shows latency and jitter metrics over the last hour at one site, with three additional collapsed panels (PFCP Sessions and Messages) at the bottom.

 .. _fig-upf_dash: